USAID and AMPATH

 Ellen Schellhase, PharmD

-Assistant Professor, Purdue University School of Pharmacy and Pharmaceutical Sciences
+Associate Professor, Purdue University College of Pharmacy

 elschell@iupui.edu

-Beatrice Jakait, B Pharm
+Beatrice Jakait, B Pharm, PharmD

 Department Head, AMPATH Pharmacy